Lucijan-Hertel/Minesweeper/README.md

 Main Game:
-It is completely playable but sometimes not solvable without guessing.
+It is basically playable but sometimes not solvable without guessing.
 I am trying to solve that.

 Cheats / Developer Mode:
 With Left ALT you can see specific information about every field when you hover it.